Skip to content

 mSearchForm

-Snippet for the output of the autocompletion search form.
+Snippet for the search form with autocomplete.

 Parameters